thenewvu/minimal-ubuntu-setup/README.md

-## What's this ?
+## What's it ?

-My minimal ubuntu setup script and dot files for the system.

-The system includes:
+A setup script and dot files that helps you build up a minimal but powerful Ubuntu distro with the Unix philosophy `Do One Thing and Do It Well` in mind for developer.

+## Why ?

+We usually expect more than what a single thing provides, this leads to a scene where one thing has to do many jobs.
+Did it do them well ?
+Are you happy with it ?
+The answers usually are `No` and `No`!

+Why you have to want your Vim become a Python IDE that includes a debugger, a autocompleter, a builder, a VCS client... and in fact that you never be happy with it, because there is always something that not perfect and you never accept that.

+So ... what's the point ?

+The point is Vim was not borned to achieve that goal (becomes a Python IDE).
+What you did just forces it to be.
+Try `PyCharm CE`, it was borned to become a powerful Python IDE, and that's what you need.

+## What does it bring to you ?

 * `xserver-xorg` as the graphics manager.
-* `xinit` as the window manager bootstraptor (I found out that I don't need the display manager).
+* `xinit` as the window manager bootstraptor (one more display manager is not nessesary here).
 * `i3` as the window manager.
 * `inkscape` as the vector graphics editor.
 * `chrome` as the browser.
 * `jdk8`
-* `vim` as the code editor.
+* `vim` as the text editor.
 * other stuffs

-I optimized the system setup to make it match the Unix philosophy `Do One Thing and Do It Well`, of course it's applied to the system, not to me, I love to do many things and do them well :)

 The system only takes about 78MB of RAM at startup.
 With 4GB of RAM, you will feel so comfortable even the system's running `chrome` with a bundle of tabs, `android-studio` and 1 or 2 android emulator(s).